Cloudmancermedia/cdk-deploy-dynamodb/README.md

 # Deploy a DynamoDB Table

-Deploy a DynamoDB table using the AWS CDK for Typescript.
+Deploy a DynamoDB table using the AWS CDK in Typescript.